 Gas Public Safety Awareness

 The City of Hesston is committed to constructing and maintaining a natural gas distribution system that complies with applicable state and federal guidelines, with industry standards and safety regulations.
-Pipelines are monitored in the field through regular patrolling and scheduled maintenance.
+Over 30 miles of pipelines are monitored in the field through regular patrolling and scheduled maintenance.
 Management plans are implemented to further protect the City of Hesston.

 Your knowledge and understanding of underground pipeline facilities, damage prevention, and emergency notification is an important element in ensuring pipeline integrity and enhancing system performance.
 Our goal is to deliver clean and reliable natural gas throughout the community.